aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 4.  **Lambda**

-      - The ModifySQLServerLTSDiscoverDocumentPermission function is used to maintain permissions of the secondary Automation document with the accounts in the organization.
+      - The ModifySQLServerLTSDiscoverDocumentPermission function is used to maintain permissions of the Discover Automation document with the accounts in the organization.

       - A [trigger to